Information for asylum seekers and access to NGOs and UNHCR

 The Refugee Law also provides that the leaflet is given to applicants when they lodge their application by the responsible person at the authority responsible for receiving asylum applications, the AIU, as well any other necessary information regarding reception conditions, which may be provided orally or in writing in a language that they understand or are reasonably supposed to understand.[2]
 The Asylum Service must ensure that the above information is provided within a reasonable time, not exceeding 15 days from lodging the application and for this purpose provides the necessary guidance.

-In practice, the provision of information has always been one of the most important gaps in the system and remained so throughout 2022.
+In practice, the provision of information has always been one of the most important gaps in the system and remained so throughout 2022 and 2023.
 Overall, there is extremely limited information available, written or otherwise and very few information providers, mainly NGOs with limited capacity.

 The Asylum Service at times issued an information leaflet, which was not easily accessible and mostly providing outdated information.[3]
 In 2019, efforts were made by the Asylum Service in collaboration with EUAA to produce more effective information materials, however due to the changes taking place in the asylum system, this was delayed and at time of publication it had not been updated.